 The long-term health of the victim depends on quick diagnosis and treatment when foodborne illness is suspected.
 It’s also important to get the Centers for Disease Control and Prevention (CDC) involved quickly to isolate the source of the food poisoning.

-If you become the victim of food poisoning, seek medical attention immediately.
-And if you have questions about seeking compensation afterward, give us a call.
+If you become the victim of food poisoning, seek medical attention immediately. and if you have questions about seeking compensation afterward, give us a call.

 Connect with us—we’re here to help.